 There must have been a reason why you chose Invisalign over other types of orthodontic treatment.
 For example,are clear and more discreet than traditional metal braces.

 Whenever you feel a twinge of pain, think about how beautiful your smile will look once you’re done.
 Think about how much straighter and healthier your teeth will be after your last set of aligners.
 Keep your motivation close to your heart and you’ll be crossing the finish line in no time!

 Call the Lakeshore Dentistry & Implant Center

-Any Invisalign pain should subside after 2 to 3 days of wearing your new aligners.
+Any Invisalign pain should subside after two to three days of wearing your new aligners.
 But you should call our office if you experience any pain or discomfort that seems out of the ordinary.
 Our team would be more than happy to check your bite and aligners during your next visit.

 Our Invisalign dentists in Holland, MI, are accepting new patients!
 To request an appointment, call the Lakeshore Dentistry & Implant Center at (616) 399-3946.
 You may also fill out our online contact form and someone from our team will reach out to you soon.